brennanmcmicking/spotify-service/README.md

 10. In Secrets Manager, put your Spotify client_id and client_secret as raw data in the following format: "client_id:client_secret" (example: "12345:67890")
 11. Also create another secret for your refresh token.
 Getting your refresh token is really annoying but once you do it you never have to do it again.
 The steps to do it are available online, too much to write out here.
 12. Once your secrets are in, copy their ARNs and put them in their respective locations in spotify-service-stack.ts
+13. Set up a domain name, hosted zone, and certificate (cert must be in us-east-1) OR comment out the domain name mapping stuff in `spotify-service-stack.ts`
-13. You should be ready to go!
+14. You should be ready to go!
 Type `cdk deploy --all` to deploy all stacks
-14. Test your API (you can get the URL by going to API Gateway in the AWS console)
+15. Test your API (you can get the URL by going to API Gateway in the AWS console)